 You can set up automatic payments using your bank’s bill pay feature or on the service provider’s website.
 Your cell phone carrier and electric company, for example, may offer an option for you to pay automatically each month.
 Setting up payments in advance ensures that your bills are always paid on time.

-Depending on the provider, you might also be able to pay your bill with a credit card, automatically, which means that you would only need to remember to pay off your credit card balance each month.
-No more juggling payments to different providers — yet another great way to simplify paying bills on time.
+Depending on the provider, you might also be able to automatically pay your bill with a credit card, which means that you would only need to remember to pay off your credit card balance each month instead of juggling payments to different providers.

 Depending on your preference, you can set different types of alerts to remind you to pay your monthly bills.
-You can create alarms or reminders on your phone, keep notes in your online calendar, or even write reminders in an old-school paper planner.
+You can create alarms or reminders on your phone, keep notes in your online calendar, or even simply write reminders in a paper planner.

-All that matters is that you find an alert system that works for you and that helps you remember the due dates for your monthly bills.
-If you want, you may even be able to change the due dates for your credit card payments so they fall on the same day as other bills so you can remember to pay on time.
+All that matters is that you find an alert system that works for you, and helps you remember the due dates for your monthly bills.
+You may even be able to change the due dates for your credit card payments, so they fall on the same day as other bills and you can pay them all at the same time.

-3. Sign up for email reminders and pay bills online
+Sign up for email statements and pay bills online

-Many companies send email reminders about bill payment due dates, which again, is a great way to stay on track and make sure you pay bills on time.
-Typically, all you need to do is log in to your account and opt in to receive those reminders.
-One less thing to think about!
-Once you’re logged in, explore how to pay bills online, so you’ll always have a way to make timely bill payments without waiting for checks to arrive.
+Many companies send email or text reminders about bill payment due dates, and some may allow you to receive your statement electronically rather than a paper copy through the mail.
+Typically, all you need to do is log in to your account and opt-in to receive those reminders.
+Once you’re logged in, explore how to pay bills online, so you’ll always have a way to make timely bill payments.

-By spending some time getting organized so you can pay your monthly bills on time, you’ll save yourself massive headaches, stress, late payments and fees down the road.
-Plus, creating a system for paying bills on time is simple.
-Once you’ve got it dialed in, you’ll only have to spend a few minutes a month thinking about paying bills.
-That’ll free you up to think about more important things, like getting Sally and Jack together (finally!), or making a reservation at that new tapas place.
+By spending some time getting organized so you can pay your monthly bills on time, you’ll save yourself late payments and fees, and won’t hurt your credit score.
+Plus, creating a system for paying household bills on time can be simple.
+Once you’ve got it dialed in, you may only have to spend a few minutes each month thinking about paying bills.

 Was this article helpful?